diarmidmackenzie/tetris-engine/README.md

 Biggest limitations to be aware of:

-- There are no options to customize 6DoF controls.

 - This has only been tested on Oculus Quest 2 (and even then only tested a bit).
 Performance on other VR headsets, and with other VR controllers is unknown.

 - Since this is at a very early stage of development, there will be bugs, and there will be interface changes.

-- Several basic elements of a classic Tetris game are missing: dropping blocks quickly, being able to see the next shape, and the pace of the game speeding up over time are some of the key gaps.

 - Customization is limited - as detailed above.

 - As explained above, behaviour on receipt of bad config from HTML is almost always a non-graceful failure, without clear info on the misconfiguration.

-- Almost zero automated testing for this repo, so significant risk of regressions as new function is developed.
+- Currently, almost zero automated testing for this repo, so significant risk of regressions as new function is developed.